-The U.S. Supreme Court is the highest court in the nation.
+The U.S. Supreme Court is the highest court in the United States.
 Its decisions set precedents that all other courts then follow, and no lower court can ever supersede a Supreme Court decision.
 In fact, not even Congress or the president can change, reject or ignore a Supreme Court decision.

 This means that overturning a Supreme Court decision is very difficult.
-There are two ways it can happen:
+But there are two ways it can happen:

-- The Supreme Court can overrule itself.
-This happens when a different case involving the same constitutional issues as an earlier case is reviewed by the court and seen in a new light, typically because of changing social and political situations.
+- The Supreme Court can overturn its past decisions.
+This happens when a different case involving the same constitutional issue as an earlier case is reviewed by the Court and seen in a new light, typically because of changing social and political situations.

-It isn't easy to do, but we've compiled a list of 10 Supreme Court cases that were later overturned.
-Many of them left a permanent mark on American history.
+It isn't easy to do, but we've compiled a list of 12 Supreme Court cases that were overturned, many leaving a permanent mark on American history.